-Recent developments in the Data Centre
+Recent Developments in the Australian Antarctic Data Centre

 New geographic information

 The AADC has digitised the coastline of the McDonald Islands from a 2003 satellite image.
 This coastline shows a marked difference to that obtained from a 1980 aerial photograph.
 This change is thought to be due to volcanic activity and was first noticed in 2001.